-NOTE 15 - SUBSEQUENT EVENTS
+NOTE 16 - SUBSEQUENT EVENTS

-The Company evaluated all events or transactions that occurred after December 31, 2013 up through the date the Company issued these financial statements.
+The Company evaluated all events or transactions that occurred after December 31, 2015 up through the date the Company issued these financial statements, there were no material subsequent events that were required to make disclosure.

 Item 9.
 Changes in and Disagreements with Accountants on Accounting and Financial Disclosure